Abdulbasit-O/Secure-Linux-Server/README.md

 ## Motivation
 Every project in this portfolio runs on infrastructure.
-This is the infrastructure — built and secured from scratch.
+This is the infrastructure built and secured from scratch,its the baseline of upcoming projects

 ## Stack
 AWS EC2 · Ubuntu · UFW · fail2ban · Bash